KnownSubset/CSE559-FaceDetector/readme.markdown

 _______

 ## Overview
  Viola-Jones face detection is a machine learning technique that generates a set of features that are useful in identify faces.
 These "useful" features are found by measuring of the response a set of postive and negative rectangles within a 24x24 pixel square.
 A simplistic approach was taken in determining which rectangles should comprise the feature, rather than try out all 180,000+ possible features.
-A rectangle type was chosen from the choices, shown below, to be used as the style of the generated the rectangle.
+A rectangle type was chosen from the choices, shown immediately below, to be used as the style of the generated the rectangle.

  ![Rectangles](https://github.com/KnownSubset/CSE559-FaceDetector/raw/master/rectangle_types.jpg "Rectangles")

  *There also is a rotated version of the three part feature calculated and not all parts of the features will have the same dimensions as the othe parts.

 ##Training